ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 ### Solutions and workarounds

-In the TON Blockchain, smart contracts communicate through messages rather than directly invoking methods from one another.
-One can send a message to another contract requesting the execution of a specific method.
-These requests usually begin with special [operation codes](/v3/documentation/smart-contracts/message-management/internal-messages/).
+In the TON Blockchain, smart contracts communicate via messages, instead of directly invoking methods from another contract.
+A message requesting execution of a specific method can be sent to a targeted contract.
+These requests typically start with special [operation codes](/v3/documentation/smart-contracts/message-management/internal-messages).

 A contract designed to handle such requests will execute the specified method and return the results in a separate message.
 While this approach may seem complex, it effectively streamlines communication between contracts, enhancing the scalability and performance of the blockchain network.